lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - **performant**, because repeated small costs can become large in a large Roblox project
 - **consistent**, because the same idea should be written the same way throughout Lily Studio

 Lily code should not try to impress the reader with unusual patterns.
-The best Lily code should feel simple, direct, and easy to trust.
+The best Lily code should feel simple, direct, and reliable enough to trust during maintenance.

 ---

 ### 3. Preserve Existing Behavior

-When existing Lily code is cleaned, reorganized, optimized, or typed, its behavior should remain the same unless the task explicitly includes a behavior change.
-Refactoring should improve how the code is written without silently changing what the code does.
+When existing Lily code is cleaned up, reorganized, optimized, documented, or given stronger types, its runtime behavior must remain unchanged unless the work explicitly includes a behavior change.
+A refactor should improve structure, readability, maintainability, or performance while preserving the established contract of the system.

 Do not silently change: